angrybacon/doomsday-wiki/markdown/chapters/ddft/dd-vs-hate.md

 ## Fighting through Countermagic

-Throughought the history of Legacy, roughly 50% of decks at any given time have played the card Force of Will.
-Countermagic is the most common type of interaction/hate your opponent will have for you, and so you must be prepared to play against it.
+Throughought the history of Legacy, roughly 30-50% of decks at any given time have played the card Force of Will.
+Countermagic is the most common type of interaction/hate your opponent will have for you in game 1, and so you must be prepared to play against it.
 Due to how common countermagic is, the deck is well prepared for the fight.